Mikaela/mikaela.github.io/pages/external/identifying.html.md

 ### Notes

-* You must recreate your certificate yearly.
+* You must recreate your certificate as specified by the `-days` part in the openssl command.
 * This will identify you with immediately so you are still visible to /monitor.
 * This will identify you after services return unlike other methods if you